cubicdaiya/neoagent/doc/source/jsonconf.rst

 **error_count_max**

- If error count over this number, neoagent exits.
+ If error count over this number, 'error_count' is initialized

 **is_connpool_only**